Seahenge

 In order to preserve the timber in the site from exposure to air, due to recent exposure of the remains by the sea, it was excavated in Spring 1999, and its remains taken to an archeological museum and then a maritime museum for preservation of the wood.
 In 1999, a reproduction was put up by some of the excavators, near the site.
 In 2008, after further study, a second reproduction was erected near the original's location.
 Due to controversy about the excavation of Seahenge, Holme II was left in place to be monitored as it is gradually destroyed by erosion.

-Holme I description
+Description

-The site consisted of an outer ring comprising fifty-five small split oak trunks forming a roughly circular enclosure around 7 by 6 m.
+The site consisted of an outer ring comprising 55 small split oak trunks forming a roughly circular enclosure around 7 by 6 m.
 Rather than being placed in individual holes, the timbers had been arranged around a circular construction trench.
 Their split sides faced inwards and their bark faced outwards (with one exception where the opposite is the case).
 One of the trunks on the south western side had a narrow Y fork in it, permitting access to the central area.
 Another post had been placed outside this entrance, which would have prevented anyone from seeing inside.
 The timbers were set in ground to a depth of 1 m from the contemporary surface although how far they originally extended upwards is not known.
 In the centre of the ring was a large inverted oak stump.
 At the time of building, the site was surrounded by salt marshes.